 Recording Interval

-The time period during which the measurement data is collected within the NE.
+The time period during which the measurement data is recorded.
 The length of a recording interval will be a multiple of the granularity period.
-More specifically a recording interval spans across consecutive granularities during which measurement is actively carried out.
+A recording interval spans across consecutive granularities during which measurement is actively carried out.

 Reporting Period

 The time interval between two successive indications about availability of new sets of measurement data.
-The indication may be through a notification between producer and consumer.
 The length of a reporting period will be a multiple of the granularity period.
+There may be multiple Reporting Periods within a Recording Interval.

-This is used typically when the measurement data is collected by the Consumer through File Transfer Protocol.
-This is a property of the Measurement Job however it has dependency on granularity period.
+This is used typically when the measurement data is collected by the Consumer through File Transfer Protocol..
 This constrains the response time of the consuming application.

-Example
+Example of Granularity/Reporting Period and Recording Interval

 The following example illustrates the differences and relation between the above three terms.

-The Performance Indicator “RRC.ConnEstabAtt.Sum” (Sum of Attempted RRC connection establishments) is being measured over a period of time say 60 seconds.
-Within this 60 seconds period every access attempt by UEs (by sending accessAttempt message) to a specific eNodeB results in an increment in the value of the performance Indicator.
-There is no information maintained as to time at which these messages arrived within the 60 second window.
-This 60 second window is the granularity.
+The Counter “RRC.ConnEstabAtt.Sum” (Sum of Attempted RRC connection establishments) is being measured over a period of time say 60 seconds.
+Within this 60 seconds period every access attempt by UE( User Equipment)s (by sending accessAttempt message) to a specific eNodeB results in an increment in the value of the Counter which was set to zero at the beginning of the 60 second period.
+There is no information maintained as to the time at which these messages arrived within the 60 second window.
+This 60 second window is the Granularity Period.

-Let the measurement of this counter be carried out for a duration of 15 minutes, at the termination of which 15 values are available.
-These values may be put together in a file and notification issued (implicitly/explicitly) about availability of this information.
-Then 15 minutes is the Recording Period.
-It is also possible that multiple such files are created (say 4 such files) and then it is made ready for collection by means of sending a notification, then the Recording Period is 1 hour.
-In the both the above cases File Interval is 15 minutes.
+The above recording of is carried out for a duration of 15 minutes, at the termination of which 15 instances of Counter values corresponding to Counter “RRC.ConnEstabAtt.Sum” are available.
+The Producer of the above measurement recording makes it available to the consumer after end of 15 minutes ( which is the Reporting Period) , or it creates 4 such recordings of 15 minutes each and makes 4 recordings available at the end of 1 hour ( in which case Reporting Period is 1 hour).